How to enjoy the new sightseeing train "Hinabi (Yo-tabi)" in North Tohoku

 Lit work place

-Lit work place is a stylish dining bar/bar located a minute walk from the east exit of JR Hanamaki Station.
+Lit work place, a stylish dining bar/bar, is located a minute walk from the east exit of JR Hanamaki Station.
 It is a complex of a restaurant, brewery, and general merchandise sales facility.
 The first floor has a café space selling homemade bread and coffee, and a craft beer (BrewBeast) brewery brewing its own beer.
 The second floor is an eat-in space where you can enjoy your bread and coffee at your leisure.
 From 17:00 to 23:00, you can enjoy craft beer brewed at the brewery and food made with local ingredients.

 Recommended Spots around Kamaishi Station